Wellpoint says 2013 will be relatively stable versus 2012

 Cannon said 2013 will be a year of investing for growth.
 The company is targeting a compound annual growth rate of 10 to 14 percent over the next five years, he said.
 Organic growth will contribute 4 to 6 percent, acquisitions will add 2 to 3 percent, and share repurchases will add 4 to 5 percent, Cannon said.

-“Frankly, organic growth has been our challenge in recent years, but we are confident that this target can be achieved,” he said.
+“Frankly, organic growth has been our challenge in recent years,” he said.

-Cannon, who became interim CEO at Wellpoint after the abrupt departure of Angela Braly in August following investor dissatisfaction with the health insurer’s financial performance, also reiterated that a decision on a permanent chief is expected this quarter.

-Aetna Inc (AET.N), whose CEO also spoke at the conference on Tuesday, said after the market closed on Monday that its guidance for 2012 and 2013 profit and revenue growth remain on track with its earlier forecast.
-Analysts, however, had been projecting stronger profit in 2013, and the company’s shares fell more than 3 percent on Tuesday.
+Aetna Inc (AET.N), also due to make presentations at the conference on Tuesday, said after the market closed on Monday that its guidance for 2012 and 2013 profit and revenue growth remain on track.

-Aetna looks to substantially increase government program revenue and profit over the next several years, Chief Executive Mark Bertolini told investors.

-Over the longer term, Aetna is targeting low double-digit operating EPS growth on average, he said.

 Aetna and Wellpoint are in the forefront of healthcare reform.
 The market for insurance will change with the start of healthcare exchanges later this year and the expansion of Medicaid insurance for the poor in 2014.
 The changes are expected to add 30 million people to the ranks of the insured over the next decade.

-Reporting by Caroline Humer in New York and Susan Kelly in Chicago; Editing by Chizu Nomiyama, John Wallace and Bernard Orr
+Reporting by Caroline Humer in New York and Susan Kelly in Chicago; Editing by Chizu Nomiyama and John Wallace